 When I interviewed Reet, she remembered joining a week long ski trip including Ted Winter.
 They stayed some time at Grey Mare Hut, from where Ted led them over snow and scrub to Ryries Parlour.
 Ted had his reservations about having "this woman" along, but quickly changed his mind and referred to her as a "good bloke".

 Reet has paid numerous visits to the Hamlet since an introductory trip to Everest with Paddy Pallin, at the end of 1969.
-She continues to plan trips within Australia and overseas and is an active member of KHA.
+She continued to plan trips within Australia and overseas and was an active member of KHA.